telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core-2.md

 </html>
 ````

-   >note The reference to the report viewer's JavaScript file ( *telerikReportViewer-x.x.x.x.min.js* )                 should be updated to the corresponding version of the Reporting NuGet package.
+   >The reference to the report viewer's JavaScript file ( *telerikReportViewer-x.x.x.x.min.js* )                 should be updated to the corresponding version of the Reporting NuGet package.

 1. Set the launchSettings.json launchUrl to the new HTML page.